ardiehl/emModbus2influx/readme.md

 __mqttclientid__:
 defaults to emModbus2influx, needs to be changed if multiple instances of emModbus2influx are accessing the same mqtt server

+__mqttformat__:
+defaults to 0 (standard).
+1 will be a format compatible with the Siemens Logo Array format

 ### additional options
 ```